feegloo/push/README.md

 ##### TODO : API

-`push foo  // creates directory foo (if doesnt exists) and pushes new repository`
+`push foo  // pushes new repository from existing dir foo`

 `push // if current directory is git repository, pushes all changes`